Donald Trump’s Face Shows Up On Another Disturbing Item For Sale [Opinion]

 Another very disturbing use of Trump’s likeness is the Trump sex doll.
 This blow-up doll became available online while Trump was still on the campaign trail.
 As you can see by the tweet below, at the time this Trump sex doll came to the awareness of the public, some in the media were accused of trying to “smear” the candidate by bringing it into the headlines.

 There are more Trump bobble heads on the market than you can shake a stick at.
-Some of these are made in Trump’s image as an insult, while other bobble heads are made so that any Trump supporter would be proud to display the item on the dashboard of their car.
+Some of these are made in Trump’s image as an insult, while other bobbleheads are made so that any Trump supporter would be proud to display the item on the dashboard of their car.

 From the post below it is easy to see that Trump has no problem with the bobble head he is holding in his hand.
 He vowed to put one of these in the Oval Office when he wins the election, which is something he said while still on the campaign trail.
 It is not known if he actually did find a place in the Oval Office for this item, since he did go on to win.

-Trump wasn’t the only one to get a bobble head in his likeness.
-At the same time his opponent Hillary Clinton popped up in bobble head form.
+Trump wasn’t the only one to get a bobblehead in his likeness.
+At the same time, his opponent Hillary Clinton popped up in bobble head form.
 There’s no mistaking the bobble head of Hillary Clinton was made to insult the Democratic candidate, which is seen below from a Facebook post.

 One of the best selling masks for 2016 was the Donald Trump rubber mask.
 According to the Telegraph U.K., the masks made in Saitama, Japan, saw sales increase by 700 percent.
 The rubber masks were in huge demand, especially around Halloween.